jasonbeverage/cesium-particle-blog/index.md

 **Lifetime**

-There are a few properties that control the lifetime of a particle system.
+A few properties control the lifetime of a particle system.
 By default, particle systems will run forever.

-If you want a particle system to run for a specified amount of time and then stop, you can set the *lifetime* property to the number of seconds you want it to run and set the *loop* property to false.
-For example, to run a particle system for 5 seconds and stop, you can do this:
+To make a particle system to run for a set duration, set the *lifetime* property to the desired duration in seconds nd set the *loop* property to false.
+For example, to run a particle system for 5 seconds use:

 ```
 particleSystem : {